Ryan Ellis (racing driver): NASCAR to road racing

-Ellis had a short-lived entry into the full-bodied world of NASCAR during 2006.
+Ellis had a short-lived entry into the full-bodied world of NASCAR in 2006.
 Quickly, Ellis was the NASCAR Late Model Stock Car (LMSC) Rookie pacesetter at his home track, Manassas’ fabled Old Dominion Speedway.
 Ellis competed sparingly that spring in both Virginia and North Carolina in NASCAR’s highest Weekly Racing Series division.

-In 2006, when he wasn’t running Late Models, he raced his Legends Car, going Road Racing with the National Auto Sport Association, (NASA) where he won the majority of the events he entered.
-Ryan won the 2006 NASA Hyperfest/Summit Point event, captured the 2006 NASA Mid Atlantic Legends Road Racing Championship, and lost the inaugural 2006 NASA National Championships at Mid Ohio by a mere 2 feet.
-At the end of the 2006 season, Ryan was invited, (for the second year in a row) to the 2nd annual Performance Racing Industry National Invitational race at the Orlando Speedworld bullring.
+In 2006, when he wasn’t running Late Models, he raced his Legends Car, going Road Racing with the National Auto Sport Association (NASA), where he won the majority of the events he entered.
+Ryan won the 2006 NASA Hyperfest/Summit Point event, captured the 2006 NASA Mid-Atlantic Legends Road Racing Championship, and lost the inaugural 2006 NASA National Championships at Mid-Ohio by a mere two feet.
+At the end of the 2006 season, Ryan was invited (for the second year in a row) to the second annual Performance Racing Industry National Invitational race at the Orlando Speedworld bullring.
 In only his second Oval track race of the season with the Legends Car, Ryan qualified in the top ten and was running fifth in the prestigious nationally televised event.

-In 2007 Ryan Ellis Racing re-established its own internally managed race programs featuring a Pro Legends Car oval racing entry, and in mid-year they also began contesting a Mazda Spec Miata race car in a partial season of both NASA and SCCA Road Racing.
+In 2007, Ryan Ellis Racing re-established its own internally managed race programs featuring a Pro Legends Car oval racing entry, and in mid-year, they also began contesting a Mazda Spec Miata race car in a partial season of both NASA and SCCA Road Racing.
 That program led to a full-on 2008 NASA National and Regional Championship chase in the Spec Miata class.
 In 2008, Ellis finished as runner-up by two points in the NASA Mid Atlantic Spec Miata championship.
-He also was the highest-finishing driver from his region at the 2008 NASA Spec Miata Nationals, finished 2nd in the inaugural Mazda Teen Challenge program, and was voted “Driver of the Year” by NASA Mid Atlantic.
+He was also the highest-finishing driver from his region at the 2008 NASA Spec Miata Nationals, finished second in the inaugural Mazda Teen Challenge program, and was voted “Driver of the Year” by NASA Mid Atlantic.